 But for any website, your homepage is the digital introduction to your company.
 Get this wrong, and you’re leaving potential positives out of your first impression … and potential revenue heading back to Google’s search results.

 So, ready to focus on improving your website?
 Here’s a few suggestions:

-- Run a test on WebPageTest or Google’s Site Speed tools to get a feel
+- Run a test on WebPageTest or Google’s Site Speed tools to get a feel for your own site

 - Grab this Chrome extension that measures Core Web Vitals while you browse